 2) It transmits a Relay Activation element to the AP to which it is associated with Enable Relay Function subfield equal to 1 and Relay Activation Mode subfield equal to 0 as a response of a received Relay Activation element with Enable Relay Function and Relay Activation Mode subfield equal to 1.

-Under which, it shall set dot11RelaySTAOperation to true.
+Under which, it shall set dot11RelaySTAOperationActivated to true.

+A non-AP STA with dot11RelaySTAOperationActivated equal to true is referred to as a relay STA.

-An AP with dot11RelaySupport equal to true may include a Relay Activation element with Relay Activation Mode subfield equal to 0 in (Re-)Association Response frames, Probe Response frames, Relay Activation Request frames or Relay Activation Response frames.
+An AP with dot11RelayAPImplemented equal to true may include a Relay Activation element with Relay Activation Mode subfield equal to 0 in (Re-)Association Response frames, Probe Response frames, Relay Activation Request frames or Relay Activation Response frames.

-A relay AP shall set the dot11RelayAPOperation to true only if dot11RelaySTAOperation of the non-AP STA in the relay is true, otherwise it shall set the dot11RelayAPOperation to false.
+An AP with dot11RelayAPImplemented equal to true (e.g. the AP in a relay) shall set dot11RelayAPOperationActivated to true only if dot11RelaySTAOperationActivated of the non-AP STA in the relay is true, otherwise it shall set dot11RelayAPOperationActivated to false.

+An AP with dot11RelayAPOperationActivated equal to true is referred to as a relay AP.

 A relay AP shall include a Relay element in transmitted Beacon frames, Short Probe Response frames and Probe Response frames.